 with Oliver Moses

-On this course you will learn how to carve an eating or cooking spoon from a branch of locally sourced green wood (probably cherry, alder or walnut depending on availability) using an axe, straight knife and curved knife.
+On this course you will learn how to carve, with your own hands, an eating or cooking spoon from a branch of locally sourced green wood (probably cherry, alder or walnut depending on availability) using an axe, straight knife and curved knife.

 You will finish the day with a spoon that will be a joy to use for many years to come, and the skills to develop your carving further in the future.